Block "teacher-quotes" not found!

 Those based in the US or Europe can donate in $ or Euros to this project by credit/debit card or PayPal through our partners GlobalGiving.DONATE VIA GLOBALGIVING

 Kenyan citizens can donate to this project via MPesa to paybill 891300, account number GG47559.

 Frequently asked questions

-Head teachers and school management boards are responsible for advertising teaching posts and for interviewing and recruiting teachers.
-We do not directly employ any teacher; we merely provide cash to each school on a monthly basis to cover the salaries of those posts we have agreed to fund.
+Head teachers and school management boards are responsible for advertising posts and for interviewing and recruiting staff.
+We do not directly employ any member of staff; we merely provide cash to each school on a monthly basis to cover the salaries of those posts we have agreed to fund.